 2. How many sheep do I need to make a profit?

-Most farms need 50+ breeding ewes to generate meaningful income.
-Smaller flocks (20-30 sheep) often supplement other income rather than provide full-time support.
+Most farms need 50+ breeding ewes for meaningful income.
+Smaller flocks often supplement other income.

 3. What are the biggest costs in sheep farming?